-Shay Orent is a full-time Program Coordinator for IMPACT.
-She holds a bachelor’s degree in Gender & Women’s Studies from a small women’s college, and is thrilled to be using her degree to empower women and other people who experience marginalization due to their gender, race, or sexuality.
-She has experience as a volleyball coach of 10 years and as a volunteer rape crisis counselor.
-She enjoys listening to podcasts while hiking, teaching her cat silly tricks, and proving herself in ping pong matches.
+Shay Orent is a Training Manager at IMPACT and Lead Instructor.
+She holds a bachelor’s degree in Gender & Women’s Studies from a small women’s college, and is thrilled to be using her degree to help people question and confront the power structures that hold us back.
+She particularly enjoys helping young people build skills that will lead them towards healthier relationships/sexual encounters through IMPACT’s teen self-defense classes.
+Prior to IMPACT, she was a volleyball coach and a volunteer rape crisis counselor.
+She enjoys traveling to places where she can practice her Spanish, teaching her cat silly tricks, and proving herself in ping pong matches.

-Sean Greene grew up in a high crime area of Dorchester, MA.
-He volunteered with Guardian Angels, a nonprofit anti-crime organization, and studied various styles of traditional martial arts.
-As an adult Sean worked in law enforcement and has done bodyguard work.
-Today he runs a program that helps people with disabilities find jobs.
+Sean Greene is a per diem Suited Instructor at IMPACT.
+Sean grew up in a high crime area of Dorchester, MA, where he volunteered with Guardian Angels, a nonprofit anti-crime organization and studied various styles of traditional martial arts.
+As an adult, Sean has worked in law enforcement and has done bodyguard work.
+He started his role with IMPACT in 2006.
+In addition to his work with IMPACT, Sean runs a program that helps people with disabilities find jobs.

-Amanda Reyome specializes in Trauma Recovery Mental Health Counseling.
-She trained at Boston College and did her pre-masters Clinical experience at the Mental Health Association of Greater Lowell.
-She now sees individuals of all ages at Mattapan Community Health Center to help process through experiences of trauma and improve overall mental health.
-She began involvement with IMPACT about 1 year ago after attending a workshop at the JRI Trauma Conference and feeling very motivated and driven by the idea of healing trauma experiences even more deeply by building a sense of safety and power within our own bodies.
+Amanda Reyome is a per diem Lead Instructor at IMPACT.
+In her daily work, she specializes in Trauma Recovery Mental Health Counseling.
+Amanda trained at Boston College and did her pre-masters Clinical experience at the Mental Health Association of Greater Lowell.
+She now sees individuals of all ages at Mattapan Community Health Center and helps them process through experiences of trauma and improve overall mental health.
+She began involvement with IMPACT in 2016 after attending a workshop at the JRI Trauma Conference and feeling very motivated and driven by the idea of healing trauma even more deeply by building a sense of safety and power within our own bodies.